A tethered indoor drone system with unlimited flight time

 Ground station

-Tablet & controller
+Scout App & controller

 Scout 137 indoor inspection drone

-3D Lidar to the rescue.
-The Scout 137 Drone is designed around a 3D Lidar sensor that enables the drone to map its surroundings in real time, with sub-centimeter accuracy.
+3D LiDAR to the rescue.
+The Scout 137 Drone is designed around a 3D LiDAR sensor that enables the drone to map its surroundings in real time, with sub-centimeter accuracy.
 This data is used for the safe and stable flight, as a visual aid to the pilot and for location-tagging all the inspection data from your flight.

 Patent-pending technology ensures that live sensor data is translated into a 3D map of the environment, including the drone’s position and heading.
 Joystick input from the pilot is combined into the processing and “corrected” by sensor data before affecting motor power.

-Read more about the benefits of 3D Lidar here.
+Read more about the benefits of 3D LiDAR here.

-BVLOS/no-man-entry, situational awareness and location-tagged data
+No human entry and location-tagged data

 Flying a drone in confined industrial environments with just the drone camera as visual aid, can be a daunting task.
 Self-similarity, repeating structures, lack of peripheral vision and insufficient ambient light soon becomes distracting and bewildering to the pilot.
+And sometimes,flying beyond visual line of sight (BVLOS) is the only safe option.Â

-Since 3D mapping is available at any instant, all inspection data is also tagged with position and heading on-the-fly, for easy review and reporting in our online inspection data portal – the Scout Portal.
+Since position and heading in 3D space is available at any instant, all inspection data is location-tagged on-the-fly.
+This makes data review and reporting in our online inspection data portal – the Scout Portal: For everything you see on the video (or photos), there’s a position.
+So you know exactly where it is in the physical asset.

-Read more about the benefits of 3D Lidar here.
+Read more about the benefits of 3D LiDAR here.

 Gimbal-stabilized 4K camera and powerful LEDs

-As a result of Lidar-powered stability, the Scout 137 Drone also produces crisp visual inspection data with consistent and smooth framing.
+With LiDAR-powered stability comes crisp visual inspection data with consistent and smooth framing.
 The onboard 4K camera is mounted on a 2-axis stabilized gimbal that is pitch-adjustable between+/- 90 degrees, to cover inaccessible ledges, ceilings etc.

 The onboard lighting rig provides over 10 000 Lumens of light and has flexible control options to let you make the most out of it: Depending on the situation, you want even lights but need to dim them now and then to avoid glare from specific surfaces.
 Or sometimes you may need to create shadows to emphasize thin cracks.

-Read more about camera specs and image quality here
+Read more about lighting and exposure here

 Inspect the drone in 3D